atrisovic/weather-panel.github.io/content/3_reduced-form-specification.md

 Weather data products are generally available in *gridded* form, developed after careful interpolation and/or reanalysis exercise.
 The grids used can vary in size across datasets, but they can be aggregated to economic scale of administrative units like county, city, etc., using appropriate weighted aggregation methods.
 While doing the spatial aggregation, we need to decide whether we want to do transformation-before-aggregation or aggregation-before-transformation based on the whether the phenomenon in consideration is occurring at the local (grid) scale or at the larger administrative units (country, state, county, etc.) scale.
 Also, it matters what variable is in consideration.
 For example, doing aggregation-before-transformation for temperature will distort the signal less that doing it for precipitation.
 It is because precipitation is highly local both temporally and spatially; it could rain for < 1 min in <1 km radius area.
 Let us try to understand these two methods with county as our higher administrative level:

+**Transformation-before-aggregation**

-- *Transformation-before-aggregation:* When an economic process is occurring at the grid level, we need to first do estimation at the grid level.
+When an economic process is occurring at the grid level, we need to first do estimation at the grid level.
 Here, we need to do the required transformation of our weather variables at the grid level, run our estimation procedure on those transformed variables, and then aggregate grid-level estimates using weighted averaging method.
 For example, to estimate the effect of temperature on human mortality at the county level, we should reckon that the effect of temperature on mortality is a local phenomenon, so the estimation should happen at the lowest possible level.
 Therefore, we need to estimate the effect of temperature on mortality at the grid level first, and then take population-weighted average of grid-level effects for the grids that are inside the selected county boundaries

 **Mathematical formulation for transformation-before-aggregation method** Consider a grid $\theta$ located in county $i$ with $T_{\theta it}$ as its temperature at time $t$.
 We want to generate an aggregate temperature transformation, $f(T_{it}^k)$, for county $i$ at time $t$, after aggregating over the grids $\theta \in \Theta$, where $\Theta$ denotes the set of grids that are located inside county $i$.